 Cold weather can cause your arteries to constrict.
+During normal temperatures, your body will perform vasodilation when you are physically active — your arteries will open or widen to provide more blood throughout your body.
+But during colder temperatures, your blood flow can be reduced as your arteries and blood vessels shrink.
 This can mean your heart has to work harder due to a rise in blood pressure and pulse.
-Additionally, during the colder months, platelets are more prone to abnormally aggregate, causing clots.
-Throw in elevated heart rates due to activity and it spells trouble for some people.
+Additionally, when it’s cold outside, platelets are more prone to abnormally aggregate which can cause clots.
+Throw in elevated heart rates due to activity and this can spell trouble for some people.

 - Dress in layers of clothing.
 This traps air between layers, forming a protective insulation.

 - Wear a hat or head scarf.
 Up to 30% of body heat is lost through your head.

 - Keep your hands and feet warm as they also tend to lose heat rapidly.
 Exposed hands, ears or any other body part will result in constricted blood flow to these appendages, increasing the risk of frostbite.

 - Avoid drinking alcoholic beverages before going outdoors or while outside.
 Alcohol gives an initial feeling of warmth, because blood vessels in the skin expand.
 Heat is then drawn away from the body's vital organs resulting in a net loss of heat.

 - Stay dry.
 Dampness causes the body to lose heat faster than it would at the same temperature in drier conditions.

 - Know your risk factors.
 Talk to your doctor about your family history and stay up to date on appropriate health screenings.

 The winter is a wonderful season, and it’s important to take advantage of the activities which you can only do at this specific time of the year.
 For those of us in the South, it’s also a welcome reprieve from the hotter temperatures we experience for most of the year!
 Keep the tips above in mind next time the mercury drops, and your heart will thank you.